Renters are on the frontline of the coronavirus pandemic. Many are losing their incomes, and some are scared of being forced out of their homes.

-On our snapshot day of 23 March 2019, there were 69,485 properties listed for rent across Australia.
-The results show that there is a chronic shortage of affordable rentals across Australia.
+On our Snapshot weekend of 21 March 2020, there were 69,960 properties listed for rent across Australia.
+The results show that there was a chronic shortage of affordable rentals across Australia.

 To find out more about the results, download the full national report (3.95mb).